How to deliberately readjust

 Guilt feelings are your inner thoughts bringing you back to what’s significant and vital to you.
 It’s a reminder that if you’re taking something away, it should be worth your while.

-This is not a judgment call on what you’re doing with your life, but possibly a little reminder that it’s okay to do things for yourself that help you to grow, feel good or relax.
+This is a reminder that it’s okay to do things for yourself that help you to grow, feel good or relax.

 To be your best for the people in your life, you need to continue to build yourself in every area.
 When you do the things that matter to you, you step further into your power.